 Summary: The 2950 Treadmill from NordicTrack is the top of their already impressive ‘Commercial’ range.
 This unit would be at home in any commercial gym – though has a big following from home users that want the best kit.
 Features that caught my eye include decline… yep, as well as 15% auto-incline, you can run slightly downhill with a 3% decline.
 Add in the High-Definition touch screen display, iFit synch (for group training and scenic runs) and you have an amazing treadmill.
 While it is more expensive than the ‘C’ series, you get higher speed, bigger running surface, and reflex cushioning.

-Check out the gallery, which include close-ups as well as the ‘in use’ style pictures, over on this dedicated amazon.co.uk product page now!
+Check out the gallery, which include close-ups as well as the ‘in use’ style pictures, over on this dedicated page over at NordicTrack.co.uk now!

 Detailed Review of the 2950 Commercial Treadmill from NordicTrack

 Let’s start with the size – as the 2950 is a monster machine.
 It is 2 meters long, almost 1 meter wide and 170cms tall at the top of the HD console.
 This gives you a belt size of 55cms wide by 152cms long.
 Get ready for a big delivery, this treadmill is 163kgs when packed.

 NordicTrack state that the max user weight is 135kgs.
 That is a little over 21.2 stone.
 My personal view is that this is being cautious… this machine is huge, though the makers need to protect themselves.
 Obviously if you are heavier than this, consult a lawyer, medical professional, and local tarot reader before you jump on.

 This model ties in with the others in the ‘Commercial’ range, standing a little off of the floor.
 This helps to accommodate the incline and decline.
 There are large safety bars, and a second shelf underneath the console.